 There are multiple pathways into general practice in Australia.
-The most common pathway is through the AGPT program.

 - the Australian College of Rural and Remote Medicine (ACRRM),